To be in perfect harmony with the universe, spiritual institutions must be in harmony with their creditors.

-Heather, with her enthusiastic bright eyes, dressed in beads, feathers, big fluffy hair, had a winning personality.
-She was a damn good hire for the school.
+Heather, with her enthusiastic bright eyes, was dressed in beads, feathers, big fluffy hair and a winning personality.
+Hence, she was a damn good hire for the school.

-As suckers for big hair and feathers we couldn’t help but be smitten with Heather.
+As suckers for big hair and feathers we were smitten with Heather.

-We pressed on to the end of the last day.
-At one point I tried to explain to her: “Your school thinks all us business guys need is breathing skills, Zen elevation and every other antidote to modern life that your program offers.
-But come over to my side Heather- step into my shoes.
+We pressed on stoically to the last day.
+At one point I tried to explain: “Heather, your school thinks all we suits need is breathing skills, Zen elevation and organic tofu.
+You must come over to my side.
+Step into my shoes.
 I own ten burger restaurants.
-Each individual store grill man can only make 72 sandwiches per hour.
-But each day I have 100 hungry customers who have 30 minutes for lunch.
-When my customers are hungry and steaming angry at me, there’s no time for The Great Oom.
-There is simply no damn space in my life for talking to the dead or chanting shaman mythology.
-If you are not talking to me about food cost or reducing service times, then I’ve nothing to say to you.”
+Each store grill man can only make 72 sandwiches per hour.
+But each day I have 100 hungry customers with 30 minutes for lunch.
+When my customers are hungry and steaming angry at me, there’s no time for The Great ‘Om’.
+There is simply no damn space in my life to communicate with the dead or chanting shaman mythology.
+If you are not talking food cost or reducing service times, then I’ve nothing to say to you.”

-I really thought I had the upper hand.
-Heather wasn’t big on fast food or responsibilities- she was into Indian herbology, and the Kosha sheath of bliss.
-She cared nothing about sandwich making times.
-But neither did she get to where she was simply based on her outrageous wardrobe and big hair.
+I felt I had the upper hand and was on a roll.
+But Heather cared nothing about fast food or responsibilities- she was into Indian “herbology”, and the Kosha sheath of bliss.
+Sandwich making times were not part of her vocabulary.
+But neither did she get to where she was based on her outrageous wardrobe and big hair.

 Heather’s life was nothing if not a monument to the innovation of the Human Potential Movement.
-After peripatetic life in the spiritual wilderness, she had found a community of fellow searchers sharing her alternative lifestyle values.
+After a peripatetic life in the spiritual wilderness, she had found a community of fellow searchers sharing her alternative lifestyle.
 She was not about to back down or concede anything to a group of old suits.
 She defended her beliefs well.

 Heather reached out to us in an authentic and vulnerable way to reveal her own difficult history.
 She reminded us that even conventional careers can also leave scars on your humanity.
 She had a heartfelt way of talking that disarms business guys like me and my friends.

-Lest you think we returned home empty-handed, before we departed Heather coaxed out of each of us the following gems that we had learned:
+Lest you think we returned home empty-handed, before we departed, Heather coaxed out of each of us a few gems with take home value:

 1.)
 SATISFACTION equals achievement divided by expectations.
 To be satisfied in life, you must ultimately lower your expectations, but you must never lower your standards or vision.